aryanbdps9/RecipeSuggester/README.md

     where `<python 3 name>` is the command used to run python 3.
 Usually it is `python3`, but if you are using **Anaconda**, then, it's simply `python`.
 3. The script `parseIngredients.py` will generate `.json` files in `dumps` directory.

+# Scripts
+- `parseIngredients.py`: This script separates quantities and items in `ingredients` field and stores into `sep_ingredients` field.
+(Look into the generated JSON files).
+- `extract.py`: Contains helper functions used by `parseIngredients.py`.
+- `utils.py`: (utils -> short for utilities) Contains helper functions which can be used by many scripts.